 During this 2-dive course we will only focus on your buoyancy.
 Improving it means diving in a safer and cooler way, and more important in a respectful way for the environment.

-PADI has recently introduced a freediving section.
-The Freediver course is the entry-level one.
-It has been conceived specifically for those who want to start freediving from scratch.
+SSI is about freediving too.
+The Freediving Level 1 course has been conceived specifically for those who want to start freediving from scratch.
 There is no prerequisite whatsoever.

 Just like the Open Water course in scuba diving, the theoretical part covers interesting and sometimes surprising notions of physics and physiology, beside introducing the various freediving categories.
-Our advise is to study beforehand using the practical and eco-friendly PADI digital manual that we will provide.
+Our advise is to study beforehand using the practical and SSI digital manual that we will provide.

 In the practical sessions we will teach you with the basics of the yoga-inspired respiration and stretching techniques.
 We will then work out the following freediving specialties: static apnea (holding the breath at the surface), dynamic apnea (swimming underwater at a constant depth), and constant weight (descending and ascending along a line using the fins).